dev-xo/remix-saas/README.md

 ### ▫️ Acknowledgments

-All my respect and gratitude for Kent C. Dodds _(not gonna tag it, don't wanna bother him)_.
+All my respect and gratitude for Kent C. Dodds _(Not gonna @him, don't wanna bother, instead gonna leave here his [Website Blog](https://kentcdodds.com/))_.
 From day 1 him has been supporting my work for the community on Twitter and that's something amazing for a small developer like me, and some others.

 Also a big shout out to [@vueeez](https://github.com/vueeez) who just jumped in on Twitter MDs, and contributed to the template, helping me implementing Twitter Authentication Strategy and so on.